-In Season 9, they are different to even "normal" Buffyverse vampires, without the Magic Seed allowing demons to posses a sired body.
-Vampires are now much more mindless and feral.
-The Scoobies call them Zompires (Zombie/Vampires) So as not to confuse them.
+In Season 9, vampires sired end up different to even "normal" Buffyverse vampires.
+Without the Seed of Wonder allowing demons to posses a sired body, vampires turn out mindless and feral.
+The Scoobies call them Zompires (Zombie/Vampires).

-In the Doctor Who serial "The Curse of Fenric", "Haemovores" can be repelled by a focus of belief.
+In the serial "The Curse of Fenric", "Haemovores" can be repelled by a focus of belief.
 A Soviet soldier is therefore able to ward them off with a red star, while the Doctor can summon enough belief without a focus, by thinking of his companions.
-The doubting priest on the other hand had some trouble.
+The doubting priest on the other hand has some trouble.

-In the new series story "Smith and Jones", the blood-sucking Plasmavore (not the same kind of vampire) is impervious to sunlight, looks completely human, and drinks blood from human necks with a plastic bendy straw.
+In the new series story "Smith and Jones", the blood-sucking Plasmavore (not the same kind of vampire) is impervious to sunlight, looks completely human, shows up on scanners as whatever species it most recently drank from, and drinks blood from human necks with a plastic bendy straw.